Seruwila Mangala Raja Maha Vihara: Recent restoration

-Seru Lake/Seruwila Resiver

-A lake named Seruvila is located in this region.
-It is reported that in ancient times, it was a lake covering more than 12,000 acres, making it the largest natural reservoir in Sri Lanka.
-However, due to natural disasters that occurred later, the lake was damaged.
-Since the 1980s, the area of the lake has further diminished—mainly because local people started to encroach upon and occupy the surrounding wetlands.
-As a result, the lake has now been reduced to a land area of less than 1,000 acres.
-Today, instead of the name Seruvila Lake, it is commonly referred to as Allai Lake.

-Seruvawila Area
+Seruvawila area

 According to historical sources, the name Seruvawila is believed to have originated from the presence of a lake called Seruvila (currently known as the Allai Tank) in this area.
-A widely held belief is that the name was derived because large numbers of birds known as “seru” frequently visited the lake.
+A widely held belief is that the name was derived because large numbers of birds known as "seru" frequently visited the lake.

-In addition, several large monasteries have been associated with the Seruvawila region (which is considered part of the Kottiyarama division—Kottiyarama being a term believed to refer to a place with hundreds of monasteries).
+In addition, several large monasteries have been associated with the Seruvawila region (which is considered part of the Kottiyarama division — Kottiyarama being a term believed to refer to a place with hundreds of monasteries).
 Historical accounts suggest that a significant community of monks lived in this area in ancient times.
 Specifically, the Seruvila Mangala Raja Maha Viharaya (also known as the Tissamaha Vihara) and the ancient Somawathi Viharaya, currently identified as the Seruvila Wilgamvehera Raja Maha Viharaya, indicate the presence of a large monastic population.

-There is also a belief that the lake was regularly visited by monks for their daily needs, and hence the name Seruvawila evolved from “Sivuru Aa Vila” (the lake that robes came to), referencing the arrival of monks (sivuru = robes).
+There is also a belief that the lake was regularly visited by monks for their daily needs, and hence the name Seruvawila evolved from "Sivuru Aa Vila" (the lake that robes came to).

-At present also, the Seruvila Wilgamvehera Raja Maha Viharaya is situated close to the lake.
+The Seruvila Wilgamvehera Raja Maha Viharaya is situated close to the lake.

 According to Richard Leslie Brohier, Seruvila was once a vast floodplain or wetland area where waters from the Mahaweli River collected.
-During seasonal migrations, this wetland became a sanctuary for large flocks of teals (birds referred to as “seru”).
+During seasonal migrations, this wetland became a sanctuary for large flocks of teals (birds referred to as "seru").
 He proposed, as a scholar, that this may have led to the area being named Seruvawila.

 Furthermore, the Kiliveddi Sri Vardhana Bodhi Tree, which was once located in the Seruvila region and affiliated with the Seruvila Mangala Raja Maha Viharaya, is believed by scholars to have been a sacred Dethispalaraha Bodhi (a Bodhi tree with 32 saplings).
 However, it is no longer visible today.
 In the 1970s, it is believed that a group of Hindu devotees removed the Bodhi tree and constructed a kovil (Hindu temple) at the site.